scality/cloudserver/docs/INTEGRATIONS.rst

 S3FS
 ====
-Export your buckets as a filesystem with s3fs on top of s3server
+Export your buckets as a filesystem with s3fs on top of Zenko CloudServer

 `s3fs <https://github.com/s3fs-fuse/s3fs-fuse>`__ is an open source
 tool that allows you to mount an S3 bucket on a filesystem-like backend.
 It is available both on Debian and RedHat distributions.
-For this tutorial, we used an Ubuntu 14.04 host to deploy and use s3fs over Scality's S3 Server.
+For this tutorial, we used an Ubuntu 14.04 host to deploy and use s3fs over Scality's Zenko CloudServer.

-Deploying S3 Server with SSL
+Deploying Zenko CloudServer with SSL
 ----------------------------

-First, you need to deploy **S3 Server**.
+First, you need to deploy **Zenko CloudServer**.
 This can be done very easily via `our DockerHub page <https://hub.docker.com/r/scality/s3server/>`__ (you want to run it with a file backend).